flenniken/statictea/docs/runFunction.md

 ~~~~

 You don't have to assign the result of an if0 function which is
-useful when use a warn or return function for its side effects.
+useful when using a warn or return function for its side effects.

 ~~~
 c = 0